celiaafisher/obsidian-viewer-ftags/README.md

 ---

 Additionally, the plugin adds child chips below the ftag chips.
+This behaviour can be toggled via **Show child chips** in the plugin settings.

 https://github.com/user-attachments/assets/32783dba-096c-40b4-96eb-4ea613071cbf